sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 All code samples provided here are based on JavaScript.

 <aside class="postive">
-<strong>IMPORTANT:</strong><br> The methods presented here are not in alphabetical order but do align with the recipes webpage.
+<strong>IMPORTANT:</strong><br> The methods presented here are in alphabetical order to align with the recipes webpage.
 If you don't see what you are looking for right away, scroll down the QuickStart page.
 </aside>

 ### Target Audience